 NC State’s ranking of 24th in the nation in minority bachelor’s degrees in engineering follows #1 Georgia Tech, #2 University of California at San Diego, #3 University of Texas at Austin, #4 University of California at Berkeley and #5 Cal Tech at Pomona.
 Nearby University of Florida ranked 9th, University of Central Florida ranked 13th and Virginia Tech ranked 18th.
 University of Virginia, North Carolina A & T State University and University of South Florida’s Main Campus also made appearances in the top 50 at #41, #45 and #48, respectively.
 NC State ranked 27th in this category last year.

 Master’s Degrees in Engineering

-NC State received four recognitions from Diverse Issues last year:
+NC State received four recognitions from Diverse: Issues in Education last year: